 Examples include our pupils taking roles in productions, performing poetry in our annual poetry recital and singing every day in worship.
 Our Christmas and Easter services at church, as well as some of our services in school, are child-led.
 Our older pupils also take on a range of responsibilities around school, leading others as play leaders, as lunchtime monitors, as prefects and as house captains.

 To ensure our teaching is pitched at the right level and that every child is challenged, our teachers utilise a range of assessment strategies.

 Every day, in every lesson, teachers assess 'on-the-go'.
 We believe that every interaction with the children we teach is an opportunity to learn more about them and their unique abilities.
 We use this information to continually adapt our teaching so that it is as effective as possible in bringing about deep learning.
 Examples of formative assessment techniques used in English lessons on a daily basis include questionning, looking at pupils' work in books, quizzes and paired discussions.
 Teachers useTarget Tracker (see below for further details) to track pupils' progress towards specific goals.

-At the end of each term, pupils sit standardised tests in Reading and Grammar, Punctuation and Spelling (GPS).
+Towards the end of the autumn and summer terms, pupils sit standardised tests in Reading and Grammar, Punctuation and Spelling (GPS).
 Standardised tests give teachers detailed information about a each pupils performance against age-related expectations and indicate where pupils are working in comparison to other pupils in the same year group nationally.
 They also allow us to track progress over time.
-Standardised tests begin in the Spring term of Reception for Reading and in the Autumn term of Year 1 for GPS.
+Standardised tests begin in the Summer term of Reception for Reading and in the Autumn term of Year 1 for GPS.
 More information about the tests we use can be found by clicking the links below.
 A termly judgement for Writing is reached for each pupil based on their 'hot tasks' completed throughout the term.